J. G. Ballard: Britain and Canada

-In late 1945, Ballard's mother returned to Britain with J. G. and his sister, where they resided at Plymouth, and he attended The Leys School in Cambridge, where he won a prize for a well-written essay.
-Within a few years, Mrs Ballard and her daughter returned to China and rejoined Mr Ballard; and, whilst not at school, Ballard resided with grandparents.
+In late 1945, Ballard, his mother and his sister returned on SS Arawa to England, where they lived in Plymouth and he attended The Leys School in Cambridge, winning a prize for a well-written essay.
+Within a few years, Mrs Ballard and her daughter returned to China and rejoined Mr Ballard; and, while not at school, Ballard lived with grandparents.
 In 1949, he studied medicine at King's College, Cambridge, with the intention of becoming a psychiatrist.

 Ballard's Vermilion Sands story "The Singing Statues" took the cover of the July 1962 issue of Fantastic, featuring artwork by Ed Emshwiller.

 At university, Ballard wrote avant-garde fiction influenced by psychoanalysis and the works of surrealist painters, and pursued writing fiction and medicine.
 In his second year at Cambridge, in May 1951, the short story "The Violent Noon", a Hemingway pastiche, won a crime-story competition and was published in the Varsity newspaper.
-In October 1951, encouraged by publication, and understanding that clinical medicine disallowed time to write fiction, Ballard forsook medicine and enrolled at Queen Mary College to read English literature.
+In October 1951, encouraged by publication, and believing that a career in clinical medicine would allow little time for writing fiction, Ballard forsook medicine and enrolled at Queen Mary College to read English literature.
 After a year, he quit the College and worked as an advertising copywriter, then worked as an itinerant encyclopaedia salesman.
 Throughout that odd-job period, Ballard continued writing short-story fiction but found no publisher.

 In early 1954, Ballard joined the Royal Air Force and was assigned to the Royal Canadian Air Force flight-training base in Moose Jaw, Saskatchewan, Canada.
 In that time, he encountered American science fiction magazines, and, in due course, wrote his first science fiction story, "Passport to Eternity", a pastiche of the American science fiction genre; yet the story was not published until 1962.